wcventure/PERIOD/README.md

 ==1592==ABORTING
 ```

-<u>The number of schedules that were explored up to and including the detection of a bug for the first time is 19.
+***The number of schedules that were explored up to and including the detection of a bug for the first time is 19.
 The total number of schedules explored by a PERIOD are 6, and the number of explored schedules that exhibited the bug are 8.
-This can easily allow you to repeat the data in Tables 1 and 2 of our paper.</u>
+This can easily allow you to repeat the data in Tables 1 and 2 of our paper.***

 #### CVE Benchmarks